NKulling/SWECO25/layer_standardization_example/README.md

 In the downloaded repository, open the R script [standardization_SWECO25.R](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25.R) and set the local variable:

-repo: path to the SWECO25 repository in your local machine
+`repo`: path to the SWECO25 repository in your local machine

 Step 3: Run the Processing Script